Willson Contreras Player Props: Cardinals vs. Pirates

 Willson Contreras At The Plate

-- In six of 13 games this year (46.2%), Willson Contreras has reached safely via hit, and that includes multiple hits twice.
+- Contreras has gotten a hit in six of 14 games this year (42.9%), with multiple hits twice.

-- He has not hit a long ball in his 13 games this season.
+- In 14 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.